What is a direct necklift?

 In addition to removing the tissue, we typically perform a midline platysmaplasty (operation to tighten neck muscles) by suturing the medial edges of the platysma together to further tighten the underlying musculature of the neck.
 Because the tissue is directly excised from the front of the neck, there is a scar in that area when you heal, however much of it hides under the chin, and the rest of it heals very nicely.
 Often this procedure is done with a chin implant, submental lipo-contouring, and/or eyelid surgery to further enhance results.

-What are the benefits of a direct necklift?
+benefits of a direct necklift

 - Directly addresses loose central neck skin